lucia-auth/lucia/documentation/content/guidebook/cloudflare-workers/$hono.md

 description: "Learn how to use Lucia within Cloudflare Workers using Hono, Drizzle ORM and D1."
 ---

-[Cloudflare Workers](https://workers.cloudflare.com/) is a serverless platform that allows you to run code on Cloudflare's edge networks, reducing latency and increasing performance.
+[Cloudflare Workers](https://workers.cloudflare.com/) is a serverless platform that allows you to run code on Cloudflare's edge network, reducing latency for your users.
 If you are new to Cloudflare Workers, you can learn more about them in the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/get-started/guide/).

-Lucia offers middleware for [Hono](https://hono.dev/), a framework for Cloudflare Workers.
+Lucia offers middleware for [Hono](https://hono.dev/), a framework which supports Cloudflare Workers.
 This guide will walk you through using Lucia with Cloudflare Workers on Hono.
 Using [Drizzle ORM](https://orm.drizzle.team/) and [Cloudflare D1](https://developers.cloudflare.com/d1/) as our database driver.

 ## Hashing Considerations